July 7, 2020

 - A mandate to conduct cybersecurity audits and publish risk assessments pursuant to regulations to be issued by the CPPA.

-CPREA would much more closely resemble the GDPR than does the current state of the CCPA.
-The amount of effort needed to meet the terms of proposed law is likely to be significant, and companies that will likely be subject to it should begin preparing now for compliance.
+The CPRA would much more closely resemble the GDPR than does the current state of the CCPA.
+The amount of effort needed to meet the terms of the proposed law is likely to be significant, and companies that will likely be subject to it should begin preparing now for compliance.
 Also, because this initiative would amend the California constitution, the ability of the state’s legislature to weaken it would be severely curtailed.
-As a result, CPREA would almost certainly become the default national data protection statute for the United States.
+As a result, the CPRA would almost certainly become the default national data protection statute for the United States.

-In 2019, roughly 150 enforcement actions were taken by EU supervisory authorities against organizations violating the EU General Data Protection Regulation (or GDPR).
+In 2019, roughly 150 enforcement actions were taken by EU supervisory authorities against organizations violating the GDPR.
+So far, in 2020, there have been at least 100 major GDPR enforcement actions.

 The two largest proposed fines were issued by the U.K. Information Commissioner’s Office (ICO):